 Downsides of Blue-Chip Stocks

-❌ Slow Growth
+❌ Slower Growth

 ❌ Lower Dividend Yields